The January birthstone is Garnet.

-Crisis is transformed to challenges under this stone’s influence, and it provides support during times of trouble.
+A crisis is transformed into challenges under this stone’s influence and provides support during times of trouble.

 As a balancing stone, Garnet prevents fears of insecurity and financial losses.
 It’s a lucky stone for goals, love, and success.

-Use your Garnet stone to boost your positivity and popularity and to enhance your self-esteem.
+Use your Garnet stone to boost your positivity and popularity and enhance your self-esteem.

-As an energy stone, it attracts success in business and fosters healthy business relationships.
+It attracts business success and fosters healthy business relationships as an energy stone.
 It’s a wonderful gemstone, especially for women!

-Garnet has even been recognized to help widows find new husbands.
+Garnet has even been recognized for helping widows find new husbands.
 After your mourning period, this stone helps you regain your spirit, calm your sadness, and heal your emotional pain.

 It helps those who have experienced great despair get back on their feet and become irresistible again.

 Birthstone Garnet carries attributes like courage, faith, and love.
-Wearing it can help build your energy levels and work on your weak self-image.
+Wearing it can help build your energy levels and improve your weak self-image.

 It can also enhance your sense of self-worth and inject romance into your life.